NCCG is a small

 The young

 members that the father is Christopher C. Warren.
-I note that omission
+I have read

-of the father's name from the birth certificate in polygamic cults is
+of the father's name from birth certificates in polygamic

 cult.